 The Bank of Canada has a number of publications that can help students understand Canada’s monetary policy framework, the current economic outlook, and illustrate how the statistics and concepts could be delivered in their presentations.
-The Bank’s flagship publications are the Monetary Policy Report, the Financial System Review, and the Bank of Canada Review.

 A quarterly report of the Bank of Canada’s Governing Council, presenting the Bank’s base-case projection for inflation and growth in the Canadian economy, and its assessment of risks.